jasper-zheng/PyAudible/documents/EvaluationResult.md

 *Table 1.2.1: Recorded data for Test1.2*

 Since the control group did not implement the error detecting code, once the transmission was failed, there was no way to recover from the fault.
 However, **Figure 1.2.1** shows that we could expect the system reliability to be above 0.9 over all the transmission rates.
 And the transmission rate did not have an evident affect on the reliability when confronting disruptive noise.

+Although CRC can promise a high-efficiency error detection, a few errors still occurred during the test.
+By locating the incorrect transmissions, it turned out that the checksum codes in these transmissions were broken due to the noise.
+In the error detecting process design, if a checksum code is broken, the system will skip the CRC to reduce the number of False Positives.
+Therefore, those errors were escaped from the error detection.
+However, these errors could be prevented if changing the design of the error detecting process from skipping the broken checksum codes to request a honest CRC strictly.

 <img src="https://github.com/jasper-zheng/PyAudible/blob/main/tests/Figures/F_1.2.1.png?raw=true" width="400">